jessicarose1974/GoSlowtogoFast/content/home/demo.md

 # Order that this section appears on the page.
 weight: 15

-title: Hugo Academic Theme Demo
+title: WHAT YOU WILL LEARN
-subtitle:
+subtitle: WHAT THE ABSOLUTE NUMBERS OF VAERS VARIABLES SUCH AS DEATH COUNT CHANGE EVERY WEEK.

 design:
   columns: "1"